Copyright © James R Meyer 2012 - 2018 https://www.jamesrmeyer.com

 This applies to my Citroen 2012 C4 1.6 HDi with automatic handbrake.
-So far I have only had to replace the pads on the front brakes.
 For service info see Citroen C4 Service.

 Normally the handbrake is applied automatically when you turn off the engine.
 To keep the handbrake off when the engine is turned off, follow this procedure: